JonARea/newCR_challenge/README.md

 # newCR_challenge

-## Run

-npm install
-npm start

-## Test
+## Using the App

-npm test
+### (newclassroomscodingchallenge.herokuapp.com)
+Paste JSON data or upload a JSON file to get user statistics.

-## API
+## Using the API

-Send a POST request to newclassroomscodingchallenge.herokuapp.com/api/data, with userData as the request body.
-Set accept header to 'application/json', 'application/xml', or 'text/plain'.
-Enjoy your statistics.
+1. Send a POST request to newclassroomscodingchallenge.herokuapp.com/api/data
+2. Set the Accept header to 'application/json', 'application/xml', or 'text/plain'
+3. Include user data as the request body.
+4. Enjoy your statistics!

+## Running the App locally

+### npm install
+### npm start

+## Testing the API

+### npm test